SENDAS Conference 2023

 Intersections of Culture and Mindfulness in School and Work

 There exists a myriad of intersections between culture, mindfulness, school, and work.
-The conference theme for 2023 offers a platform for exploring and sharing these intersections.
-The list below is a starting point for investigation and discussion:
+The conference theme for 2023 offered a platform for exploring and sharing these intersections.

 Keynote Speaker